renxinxing123/software-testing-agents-test/README.md

 # Software Testing Agents with LangChain, CAMEL-AI, and Crew

 This project demonstrates a **multi-agent software testing system** built using Coral Protocol, supporting agents from three different frameworks—LangChain, CAMEL-AI, and Crew.
-The system enables automatic understanding of codebases, pull request testing, and test coverage analysis in any compatible GitHub repository.
+The system enables pull request testing.

 ---